Dear Friend or Visitor,

 Many of us, especially women are not supposed to be ‘angry’.
 Nice girls are certainly not supposed to express anger.
 In the mid 70’s we were generally socialized to be accepting and go with the flow and the leadership of men-- our fathers, grandfathers, uncles, bosses, the President, the priest, etc. Lucky for me, I had early child-hood influences from a number of loving and powerful women including my mother, grandmothers, my incredible God-mother, my aunts, my older cousins, and a number of nuns and teachers who modeled what I now call spiritual solidarity; the deep, abiding awareness that life on Earth entailed more than what was visible to the naked eye, and that there was indeed a secret language; one that had no words, but was visibly expressed through tender acts and loving kindness.

-The Flourishing Way™ and Soul Publishing Group™ are service-marks of Mayra Porrata, LLC & SEE, LLC.
+The Flourishing Way™ and Soul Publishing Group™ are service-marks of SEE, LLC and Mayra Porrata, LLC.

 ESSENCE GLOSSARY™ and MINDFUL INQUIRIES™ are trademarks of Mayra Porrata & Kristie Pretti-Frontczak.